spilman6/courses/pages/version-control-essentials/creating-local-repos.md

 git commit -m "Added main menu"
 ```

 As you saw in the video, I like the idea of adding an emoji to my commit messages.
 This can help you quickly identify the type of change you are making.
-For example, you might use a 🐛 emoji for bug fixes, or a 🚀 emoji for new features.
+For example, you might use a 🐛 :bug: emoji for bug fixes, a ✨ :sparkles: emoji for new features, or a 🚀 :rocket: for when you deploy!

 The website that I use to find emojis is [gitmoji.dev](https://gitmoji.dev/).
 You can also hover over the emoji in the emoji picker to see the name of the emoji.
 For example, if you hover over the 🐛 emoji, you will see that it is called "bug".